Hekatoncheire/code4all/docs/stories/story-1.2.md

 - Configuration via environment variables; document keys in `.env.example`.

 ## Implementation Plan (Tasks)
-- Create MCP client function in `src/client/mcp_client.py` (e.g., `query_documentation(query: str) -> str`).
+- Create MCP client class in `src/client/mcp_client.py`.
 - Add environment/config handling (e.g., MCP endpoint, auth if needed) and update `.env.example`.
-- Wrap the client as a LangChain Tool named `documentation_search` in `src/agent/tools.py` with description and input schema.
+- Wrap the client tools as LangChain Tools named `documentation_search_tools` in `src/agent/tools.py` with description and input schema.
 - Register the tool in the minimal LangGraph agent in `src/agent/agent.py` for initial wiring.
-- Add a smoke test in `tests/test_mcp_client.py` that mocks the MCP response and validates tool output flow.
+- Add a smoke test in `tests/test_agent.py` that mocks the MCP response and validates tool output flow.
-- Add a short demo path (CLI or function) to invoke the agent with a sample query and log the observation.
-- Update `README.md` with run/test instructions.

 ## Definition of Done
 - All acceptance criteria satisfied.
-- Tests/Demo run locally without errors and show the agent using `documentation_search`.
+- Tests run locally without errors and show the agent using `documentation_search_tools`.
-- Basic logging in place for request/response and errors.
-- README updated with instructions.

 ## References
 - PRD: `docs/prd.md`